 - Working remotely with inappropriate or compromised VDSE workstations or equipment or in conditions unsuitable for the conducting of work on a medium or long term basis.

-Changes in occupational first aid practices – e.g. avoidance of contact with aerosols in CPR etc. Updated advise from l HSE for OFAs is available here.
+Section 9.0 First Aid & Welfare was revised in May 2020 – e.g. avoidance of contact with aerosols in CPR etc. Updated advise from l HSE for OFAs is available here.
 This has been brought to the attention of current OFAs as of May 2020 (2 year current OFAs refreshed and new OFAs).

 Footnote I: Covid-19 virus work resumption planning and operational measures specifically deployed by the University/FA/School, Department Management or PIs in response to managing social distancing or access controls or lone working arising should not result in an increase in any OH&S risk or a lessening in collective or individual risk controls leading to an negative impact on existing safety precautions, safe egress in an emergency or emergency response.
 Shared use PPE must also be avoided.

 Footnote II: The UCC Risk Assessment SOP and Risk Assessment topic and activity forms generally apply to wherever work is undertaken.
 No special Risk Assessment forms are needed for remote working.
 Such places of work should be assessed using the standard Risk Assessment forms provided commencing with the Basic Hazard Spotting Exercise (19.10), the General Workplace Safety Checklist (19.3.1) and the VDSE Risk Assessment 2020 (19.3.4) in particular.

 Current master template revisions are as per the date indicated on each sub-document and document link within Volumes 1-4 (note: various dates apply).